 When you apply for a job or seek an on-camera role, we may also obtain additional information such as your education, qualifications and work history, gender, your appearance and physical characteristics (including photographs).
-We may also need to ask you to provide us with sensitive information including medical history (for example, as part of any insurance application process) and whether you have been cleared as part of a ‘Working with Children’ check.
+We may also need to ask you to provide us with sensitive information including medical history (for example, as part of any insurance application process), information relating to a police check, and whether you have been cleared as part of a ‘Working with Children’ check.

 However, we will only collect personal information about you if that information is reasonably necessary for our functions or activities.

 Also, we will only collect sensitive information about you if you consent to us collecting that information.
 Sensitive information includes information or opinion about: racial or ethnic origin, membership of a professional or trade association, membership of a trade union, an individual’s criminal record and health information about an individual.

 If you are engaged to work on or appear in a Radio Karate production please refer to the more detailed list of personal information that we may collect.

 Personal information that may be collected from cast and on-camera personnel and crew members:

 - resume/employment history

 - driver’s licence details and driving record (if you may be hiring or driving vehicles)